Search: Advanced search

 Since 2009, all jockeys in Thoroughbred racing in Australia have been required to use a whip which is padded at the end, replacing conventional whips which have no padding, This change was introduced in response to concerns raised about the pain caused by the use of whips and the introduction of the padded whip in other countries.

-The results from one study suggest that, when used in accordance with current racing whip rules, padded whips have less potential to cause pain and damage than conventional whips.
-However, there is no evidence to indicate that they cause no pain or damage.
+The results from one study suggest that, when used in accordance with current racing whip rules, padded whips have less potential to cause pain and damage than conventional whips (which have a double flap of leather at the end).
+However, there is no evidence to indicate that padded whips cause no pain or damage.
 Both types of whips cause indentation in the area of impact: the degree of indentation varies with the force of the strike.